-Nancy Colon Vivoda, the Parent Advocate for the Detroit Center for Family Advocacy and mother of five children, has had personal experience with her children entering the foster care system.
+Nancy Vivoda, the Family Advocate for the Detroit Center for Family Advocacy and mother of five children, has had personal experience with her children entering the foster care system.
 Following a rigorous treatment plan she was able to be reunited with her children and has pursued a career as a parent advocate.
 She became the first birth parent in Wayne County to work as a parent partner for the Family to Family Initiative, currently known as Building Community Partnership Initiative through the Association for Children's Mental Health.
 Working with various community committees, she has been able to present the voice of the parent to community leaders, state representatives and legislators.
-Additionally, Nancy has conducted trainings across the country for the Building a Better Future Model through the Annie Casey Family Programs.
-In addition to her work at the Detroit CFA to assist families that are at risk of entering the foster care system, Nancy Vivoda serves as a faculty member with the Casey Family Programs in the Breakthrough Series.
+Additionally, Ms. Vivoda has conducted trainings across the country for the Building a Better Future Model through the Annie Casey Family Programs.
+In addition to her work at the Detroit CFA assisting families with children that are at risk of entering the foster care system, Ms. Vivoda serves as a faculty member with the Casey Family Programs in the Breakthrough Series.
 Nancy can be reached at firstname.lastname@example.org or 313.875.4233, ext.
 111.